mattermost/docs/doc/architecture/decisions.md

 to prevent known problematic settings combinations, we have implemented template logic designed to detect and warn the user that their configuration will not work.

-This replicates the behavior of deprecations, but is specific to ensureing functional configuration.
+This replicates the behavior of deprecations, but is specific to ensuring functional configuration.

 Introduced in [!757 checkConfig: add methods to test for known errors](https://gitlab.com/charts/gitlab/merge_requests/757)